Amigos (restaurant chain)

 Amigos is a fast-food Mexican restaurant chain founded in Lincoln, Nebraska.
 The first location opened at 5500 'O' Street on June 17, 1980.
 Currently, there are 30 Amigos restaurants in multiple cities.
-One of two regional restaurant chains that serves "Cheese Frenchees", a regional delicacy invented in Lincoln in the 1950s.
+Amigos is one of two regional restaurant chains that serves "Cheese Frenchees", a regional delicacy created by the Lincoln-based chain King's Food Host in the 1950s.

 History

 Roger and Jan Moore opened the first Amigos in 1980, and continue to run most of the restaurants today.
 Initially they intended to purchase an existing franchise, but ultimately decided to try their own concept.
 After conducting a market study in Lincoln, Nebraska, they determined the market would sustain a Mexican restaurant, and they chose the name "Amigos" in part to avoid using the word Taco in the name, and also their hope was to reflect friendly service and atmosphere.

 Business at the first location exceeded expectations, and they soon opened a second location on Webb Road in Grand Island, Nebraska.
 The Webb Road location is now the longest-operating Amigos anywhere as the original location in Lincoln closed permanently in 2013.

 A second Lincoln location was added in 1984.